w33ble/scant-js/packages/router/README.md

 ## Usage

 This package is basically a wrapper around simple path matching.
 It currently uses [url-pattern](https://github.com/snd/url-pattern) to handle matching.
 It allows you to define routes as an array of objects, with nesting, naming, and a handler function.
-You can also optionally attach metadata to the route defintion, which will be available in the route handlers.
+You can also optionally attach metadata to the route defintion, which will be available in the route handlers or when finding the matching route for a url.

 This package **does not** watch or modify the page location.
 It's meant to be used with something that can observe changes to `window.history`.
 Consider using with something like [@scant/history](https://github.com/w33ble/scant-js/tree/master/packages/history) or [history](https://github.com/ReactTraining/history).

-Every route must have a `path` property and either an `action` property or a `children` property.
-Each path can optionally have a `name` property, which can be used to turn a parameter object into a url.
-Trailing slashes are not required.
+Every route must have a `path` property.
+Each route can optionally have a `name` property, which can be used to turn a parameter object into a url.
+For the path, trailing slashes are not required.
 See [url-pattern](https://github.com/snd/url-pattern) to learn how the pattern matching works.
+Additionally, a route can contain a `meta` property, as well as an `action` or a `children` property.

 ```js
 import createRouter from '@scant/router';